 What is Burt’s Bees Chapstick?

-Burt’s Bees chapstick is a lip balm that works to hydrate and nourish lips to keep them from becoming chapped.
+Burt’s Bees chapstick is a human lip balm that works to hydrate and nourish lips to keep them from becoming chapped.
 The product contains beeswax, which has antibacterial and antimicrobial properties.

 Burt’s Bees chapstick contains the following ingredients: